giveme11us/discordato/README.md

 - **Using the `/luisaviaroma_adder` command**:
   - `/luisaviaroma_adder` - Shows current LuisaViaRoma configuration
   - `/luisaviaroma_adder channel_ids:123456789,987654321 file_path:/path/to/file.txt` - Configures the LuisaViaRoma store with specific channels and file path

+- **Using the `/luisaviaroma_remover` command**:
+  - `/luisaviaroma_remover` - Shows current LuisaViaRoma configuration
+  - `/luisaviaroma_remover pid:ABC123` - Removes the specified product ID from the tracking file
+  - `/luisaviaroma_remover channel_ids:123456789,987654321 file_path:/path/to/file.txt` - Configures the LuisaViaRoma store with specific channels and file path

+- **Using context menu commands**:
+  - Right-click on a user who posted a product ID and select "Remove PID" - Removes the most recent PID posted by that user
+  - All command responses are sent as direct messages to the user who triggered the action

 ## Redeye Module